-A: No. However, you will need WiFi service to take advantage of most of the features our products offer.
-If you wish to take advantage of Spotify Connect, you will need a Premium Spotify subscription, but this is not required to use the other features.
+A: No. However, you will need Wi-Fi service to take advantage of most of the features our products offer.
+If you wish to take advantage of Musica’s premium streaming services like Tidal, Deezer, Napster, or Amazon Music you will need a subscription, but this is not required to use the other features.

 A: No, only 1 account can be saved.